top of page

 Alice Cooper’s pioneering approach influenced many genres of music

-In fact, the tale that Harkema weaves about Alice’s journey on this Garage to Stadiums episode has so many incredible twists and turns, it almost begs for a movie treatment.
-That movie would have to contain the undeniable subplot of how Alice influenced so many future music stars with his pioneering early 70’s blend of theatrical shows, androgynous outfits, and brash attitude .
-Harkema believes everyone from David Bowie as Ziggy Stardust to brash punk bands like The Sex Pistols through to glam metal bands like Motley Crue to Lady Gaga and Taylor Swift owe a debt to the pioneering Alice.
+In fact, the tale that Harkema weaves about Alice’s journey on this Garage to Stadiums episode has so many incredible twists and turns that it almost begs for a movie treatment.
+That movie must contain the undeniable subplot of how Alice influenced so many future music stars with his pioneering early 70’s blend of theatrical shows, androgynous outfits, and brash attitude.
+Harkema believes everyone from David Bowie as Ziggy Stardust to brash punk bands like The Sex Pistols and glam metal bands like Motley Crue to Lady Gaga and Taylor Swift owe a debt to the pioneering Alice.

 Was on-stage mayhem a reflection of the violence of society that rocked the late 60s?

-Bringing a new genre to the fore referred to as “shock rock”, Alice Cooper’s brand of onstage gore and violence seemed a symbol of the turbulence that melted away the peace and love vision of the 1960s.
+Bringing a new genre to the fore, referred to as “shock rock”, Alice Cooper’s brand of onstage gore and violence seemed to symbolize the turbulence that melted away the peace and love vision of the 1960s.

 What makes Alice’s tale from the garage to the stadiums even more unfathomable is his Christian faith instilled at an early age by his preacher father, an ordained minister.
-Harkema informed listeners that even to this day, Alice cites his enduring Christian faith of he and his wife Cheryl as key to his success.
+Harkema informed listeners that even today, Alice cites his and his wife Cheryl's enduring Christian faith as key to his success.
 This seems at stark odds to the image cultivated over decades of shocking parents with his on-stage theatrics and offstage debauchery.

 The early roots: how Alice’s love of surrealist art infused his image

 Alice was a Detroit native, and his original name was Vince Furnier.
-He moved from the Motor City to Phoenix as a young man due an early bout with asthma and that is where his transformation began.
-Harkema’s documentary introduces us to the young and artistic Alice who loved the Dadaist art movement and surrealist art like Salvador Dali along with his childhood friend and future bandmate Dennis Dunaway.
-This appreciation of art would play a key role in the theatrics to follow in both outfits, concert performances, and off-stage antics.
+He moved from the Motor City to Phoenix as a young man due to an early bout with asthma, and that is where his transformation began.
+Harkema’s documentary introduces us to the young and artistic Alice, who loved the Dadaist art movement and surrealist art like Salvador Dali, along with his childhood friend and future bandmate Dennis Dunaway.
+This appreciation of art would play a key role in outfits, concert performances, and off-stage antics.

-Not only did Harkema weave a fantastical tale of how the strange Alice Cooper name came about for the band, but he also illuminated listeners on how Alice’s surrealist influence led to early intriguing tunes like the Ballad of Dwight Frye performed at the Beat Club in 1971.
-Reg actually reveals in our episode who this song was about.
+Not only did Harkema weave a fantastical tale of how the strange Alice Cooper name came about for the band, but he also illuminated listeners on how Alice’s surrealist influence led to early intriguing tunes like the Ballad of Dwight Frye performed at the Beat Club in 1971

 The performance where Alice’s shock rock was truly born